 The IRAC methodology is an acronym for Issue, Rule, Application and Conclusion.
 Other variants of the format include ILAC (Issue, Law, Application and Conclusion) and ISAACS, which the Queensland University of Technology use with their law students.
 ISAACS stands for: identify the issue, state the law, provide an authority for the law, apply the law to the facts, conclude the issue, repeat for others issues and then synthesise an overall conclusion

 In my experience, the part that students frequently struggle with is the application section.
-Unfortunately, is the most important component.
-A good application section is often the difference between a student receiving a high mark or an average mark in an assessment.
-This is because the application section is where a student is supposed to demonstrate their understanding of the law by articulating why a particular law/rule/principle (identified in the rule/law section) could or ought to apply in the present fact scenario.
+Unfortunately, this is the most important section.
+A good application section is often the difference between a student receiving a high mark or an average mark in their assessment.
+This is because the application is where student’s demonstrate their understanding of the law by articulating why a particular law/rule/principle (identified in the rule/law section) could or ought to apply in the present fact scenario.
 If a case, for example, is being relied upon, the student needs to state explicitly how the previously decided case would apply in the present scenario (if the matter was to come before the courts).
-This argument is strengthened by addressing the factual similarities (or differences) between the cases and using analogical reasoning to support their conclusion that the previously decided case is likely (or unlikely) to apply in the present case.
+This argument is strengthened by addressing the factual similarities (or differences) between the cases and using deductive reasoning to support their conclusion that the previously decided case is likely (or unlikely) to apply in the present case.
 [Note the qualifiers ‘likely’ and ‘unlikely’ – you cannot say that a court is 100% going to accept your argument.
 Something may be ‘very likely’ but this is not the same as ‘will’].

-In the attached example below, I demonstrate how the rule and application section can be blended to aid readability and word count.
-This idea of colour coding the various sentences was one I picked up while teaching at QUT and adapted for a subject at USQ.
+In the attached example below, I demonstrate how the rule and application section can be blended to aid readability and reduce word count.
+This idea of colour coding the various sentences was one I picked up while teaching at QUT.

 One word of caution: some topic examiners/ co-ordinators/ assessors may want you to lay out your IRAC answers differently.
 Always follow their instructions.
 I have heard from a student that in a previous subject they were told to structure their IRAC answers as follows [bold indicates subheadings]: